 If you’re currently on a waitlist or not stationed on a military installation, you could be eligible for our fee assistance program, Military Child Care in Your Neighborhood (MCCYN), through the Navy Fee Assistance Program.
 MCCYN closes the gap between what families would pay for on-installation child care and what they would pay for care in their communities.
 This makes it easier for families to afford quality child care from local civilian providers.
 We’ll help you locate, select, and pay for civilian child care.
 MCCYN is available to Sponsors who are Navy Active Duty, Navy Reservists on Active Orders, or Navy Civilians who do not live near a DoD installation or are stationed at an installation that are identified as exceeding an average wait time of 90 days or more.
 The Navy Fee Assistance Program will determine fee assistance amounts for families that are eligible based on the current Navy fee policy and pay fee assistance amounts directly to the prospective child care provider who meets MCCYN eligibility requirements.
-To place a request for MCCYN, visit www.militarychildcare.com.
+To learn more about Navy MCCYN Fee Assistance, visit https://militarychildcare.com/NavyFeeAssistance.

 Child Care Centers

 To meet MCCYN requirements, child care centers must be seeking accreditation through or be accredited by an approved national accreditation agency.
 Accredited programs have demontrated a commitment to high-quality early learning and are of comparable quality to the child care provided on the installation.
 To learn more about the approved accrediting agencies, or to search for accredited care, visit the links provided below.

 National Association for the Education of Young Children (NAEYC)